light5551/docs-opmanual_autolab/book/opmanual_autolab/30_watchtowers/41_watchtower_placement.md

 The best, and currently used in the ETHZ Autolab, is a switch with 1 Gb/s ports for each watchtower, with 2 ports at 10 Gb/s, that are connected to a central computer (which in turn needs a 10 Gb/s network card).

 Todo: explain the router requirements.

-### Power management

-Last but not least, these Watchtowers needs _power_.
-Remember to prepare your USB chargers and cables that support 2.4A output.

-Note: EXPERIMENTAL : If you want to get less cables around, the possibility of using POE (power over ethernet) exists.
-With a additional hat, you can power the pi directly by the ethernet cable (provided that you switch provides the service as well).